-Title Techniques in Molecular I Techniques in Molecular Biology Code 4BCH502/4MCB 502 Prerequisites None None Co-requisites None Aim This module will cover modern techniques applied in molecular biology.
-The principles of the techniques will be covered in relation to their practical application Content recombinant DNA & clo Microscopy, radiochemistry, fluorescence, centrifugation, spectroscopy, recombinant DNA & cloning, recombinant protein expression and purification, PAGE (protein analysis), PCR, Blotting, techniques in proteomics, Bioinformatics Assessment 1 x assignment (20%), 2 > 1 x assignment (20%), 2 x presentations (20%), 3 hour theory exam (60%) DP Requirement None
+Title Techniques in Molecular Biology

+Code 4BCH502/4MCB 502 Department Biochemistry Microbiology &

+Prerequisites None Co-requisites None

+Aim This module will cover modern techniques applied in molecular biology.
+The principles of the techniques will be covered in relation to their practical application in research and industry.
+Content Microscopy, radiochemistry, fluorescence, centrifugation, spectroscopy, recombinant DNA & cloning, recombinant protein expression and purification, PAGE (protein analysis), PCR, Blotting, techniques in proteomics, Bioinformatics Assessment 1 x assignment (20%), 2 x presentations (20%), 3 hour theory exam (60%) DP Requirement None

-Title Advanced General Bioch Advanced General Biochemistry
+Title Advanced General Biochemistry

 Code 4BCH503 Department Biochemistry

 Prerequisites None Co-requisites None

-Aim This module covers the folded conformation of proteins and how the folding determines the various functions of proteins.
+Aim This module covers the folded conformation n of proteins and how

-Content proteins (collagen, keratin, cytochromes), catalytic pro Enzyme catalysis: mechan Structure and mechanism nism of enzyme catalysis (Go of action of selected enzynns, control of enzyme reaction ants s (haemoglobin, myoglobin, eneral acid/base, covalent). nes.
-Kinetics of bisubstrate
+the folding determin es the various function s of proteins.

+Content proteins; structural transport proteins catalytic proteins (er Enzyme catalysis: acid/base, covalent selected enzymes. mechanism of enzymonical mechanism of enzymonical mechanism of bisubstrate enzyme reactions, allows the control of the control keratin, silk, wool), obin, cytochromes), e catalysis (General hanism of action of e and multisubstrate

 Assessment

-DP Requirement ·
+DP Requirement

-Title Clinical Microbiology 1 Code 4MCB504 Department Biochemistry/Microbiology Prerequisites None Co-requisites None Aim This module will cover the study the study of pathogenic Microorganisms related to South Africa and epidemiology.
-Content symptoms, treatmen The study selected pathogenic bacteria, viruses, protozoon and fungi.
+Title Clinical Microbiology Code 4MCB504 Department Biochemistry/Microbiology Prerequisites None Co-requisites None Aim the study of pathogenic Microorganisms related to South Africa and epidemiology.
+Content The study selected pathogenic bacteria, viruses, protozoon and fungi.
 Diseases, symptoms, treatment and prevention.
-Detailed study of epidemiology Assessment 3 Hour exam paper, 3 Hour exam paper, 1 X assignment, 1 X presentation DP Requirement None None
+Detailed study of epidemiology Assessment 3 Hour exam paper, 1 X assignment, 1 X presentation DP Requirement None

 Title Clinical Biochemistry

 Code 4BCH504 Department Biochemistry

 Prerequisites None Co-requisites None

-Aim This module deals with the pathophysiology, patho-biochemistry and clinical testing of disease and its application to the diagnosis.
+Aim This module deals with the pathophysiology, patho- biochemistry and clinical testing of disease and its application to the diagnosis.
 It requires the performance of relevant biochemical tests, analysis of body fluids and interpretation of the test results.
 Content Clinical testing.
 Disturbances of water, sodium and potassium balance.
 Acid-base balance.
 Renal and liver diseases.
 Disorders of carbohydrate and lipid metabolism.
 Disorders of iron, porphyrin and purine metabolism.
 Disorders of the endocrine glands (pituitary and hypothalamus, thyroid gland, adrenal cortex and medulla and the gonads).
 Locomotor and nervous system diseases, Metabolic aspects of malignant diseases.
 Inherited metabolic diseases.
 Therapeutic drug monitoring and chemical toxicology Assessment 1X assignment (20%), 1X presentations (20%), 3 hour theory exam (60%) DP Requirement None

-Title Environmental and Indus Environmental and Industrial Microbiology Code 4MCB505 4MCB505 Department Biochemistry and Microbiology Prerequisites None Co-requisites None Aim This module discusses the uses of microorganisms in processes that are grouped under the heading of industrial microbiology and environmental microbiology.
+Title Environmental and Industrial Microbiology Code 4MCB505 Department Biochemistry and Microbiology Prerequisites None Co-requisites None Aim This module discusses the uses of microorganisms in processes that are grouped under the heading of industrial microbiology and environmental microbiology.
 The use of genetically engineered microorganisms to increase the efficiency of the processes and to produce new or modified products is discussed, as is the integration of biological and chemical processes to achieve a desired objective.
-The module concludes with discussions of biodegradation, some recent biotechnological applications, and the impact of microbial biotechnology on Content ecology and human society.
-Sources of microorganisms for use in industrial microbiology and biotechnology Genetic manipulation of microorganism to construct strains that better meet the needs of an industrial or biotechnological process Preservation of microorganisms Design or manipulation of environments in which desired processes will be carried out Management of growth characteristics to produce the desired product Major products or uses of industrial microbiology and biotechnology The use of microorganisms in manufacturing biosensors, microarrays, and biopesticides The manipulation of microorganisms in the environment to control biodegradation Assessment DP Requirement Completion of all assignments and active participation in all activities of the module.
+The module concludes with discussions of biodegradation, some recent biotechnological applications, and the impact of Content recent biotechnological applications, and the impact of microbial biotechnology on ecology and human society.
+Sources of microorganisms for use in industrial microbiology and biotechnology Genetic manipulation of microorganism to construct strains that better meet the needs of an industrial or biotechnological process Preservation of microorganisms Design or manipulation of environments in which desired processes will be carried out Management of growth characteristics to produce the desired product Major products or uses of industrial microbiology and biotechnology The use of microorganisms in manufacturing biosensors, microarrays, and biopesticides

+The manipulation of microorganisms in the environment to control biodegradation Assessment DP Requirement Completion of all assignments and active participation in all activities of the module.